 |Region||Detached Bungalow||Standard Two Storey||Standard Condo|

-Source: RBC Royal Bank Housing Trends and Affordability, November 2011
+Source: RBC Royal Bank Housing Affordability Index, November 2010

 Lock your rate and know exactly how much home you can afford.
 Start your pre-approval online and an RBC® mortgage specialist will be in touch within 24 hours to help you complete your pre-approval application.